Small Business Broadband Guide

 Download speed enables you to receive data from the internet.
 Upload speed allows data to be sent from your devices to the internet.
 The quicker the speeds, the faster data can transfer using your internet connection.

 Download speed is much more important than upload speed.
 When browsing broadband deals, download speed is advertised more prominently.

-The important of broadband speeds depend on how you’re using your broadband.
+The importance of broadband speeds depends on how you’re using your broadband.
 If you have a lot of people using the internet at once, or you spend a lot of time streaming and gaming, speed is important.

 Internet speed can be measured using Broadband Speed Checker.
 You should take note of both your download and upload speeds.

 Both of these measurements are recorded in Megabits per second ((Mb/s).
 Files on your computer, for instance, PDF documents, are measured in Megabytes (MB).
 This may seem confusing.
 There are 8 Megabits (with a small b) in a Megabyte (with a big B).
 This means that the measurement you see broadband packages in is not necessarily the measurement you think of file sizes in.

 For example, if you have a broadband package with a download speed of 20 Mb/s (Megabits), you can download 2.5 MB (Megabytes) in a second.

 The two speeds that your internet package provides mean different things.
 The different figures for upload and download speeds show the different ways that you are interacting with the internet.